-How are haemangiomas normally diagnosed?
+How are haemangiomas diagnosed?

-In most cases, haemangiomas just need looking after carefully.
+Most of the time, haemangiomas just need looking after carefully.

 The surface of the haemangioma is delicate and can get dry, so avoid using bubble bath, rinse any soap or shampoo off carefully and pat the area gently afterwards.
 A thin layer of Vaseline® put gently over the top of the haemangioma twice a day can stop it drying out.

 The nappy area is naturally warm and moist, so put a layer of Vaseline® or other water-resistant cream over the haemangioma at each nappy change.
 Baby wipes can be irritating, so a better alternative is to use damp cotton wool.